WPN-XM/software/README.md

 - a `composer.json` file,
 - the folders `files`, `configs`, `tasks` and `webinterface`.

+Example layout for Nginx - https://github.com/WPN-XM/software/tree/master/nginx :

       nginx/
         files/
         configs/
         tasks/
         webinterface/
         composer.json
         manifest.json
         readme.adoc

-## `manifest.json`
+## `manifest.json` reference

+The `manifest.json` file is a JSON file that contains package metadata.
-The `manifest.json` file contents identify a software asset in the context of the WPN-XM Server Stack.
+It is used to identify a software asset in the context of the WPN-XM Server Stack.
+The manifest is always included in a package.

-The keys are used:
+These keys are used:

 - `name` - Nice Name of the software
 - `website` - URL to official website